 "We continue to be concerned about these attacks and are working with association to improve how we deal with these serious circumstances."

-Defra is yet to comment.'No price'
+Defra is yet to comment.

 Mr Gwernan-Jones added that there was a "huge psychological impact" on owners following a guide dog attack.